benwhitman/holibot/readme.md

 First install the AWS command line utility, and configure it with an appropriate security token that has the permissions:

-* lex - create intents / bots
+* lex - create intents / bots lex:PutIntent
 * lambda - create / update functions

 Clone this repository and run npm setup.
-This command will ask you for your TimeTastic API token which you can get [http://api.timetastic.com])(here).
+This command will ask you for your TimeTastic API token which you can get [here](http://api.timetastic.com).
 When the installation is complete you will have a bot configured for your TimeTastic account that you can proceed to add to Slack.